funql/funql-dotnet/docs/defining-a-schema/features/validate.md

 ```

 This sets up the validate feature with default configurations and the core validation rules.
 See [Advanced
-configuration](#advanced-configuration) on how to customize the validate feature.
+configuration](#advanced-configuration) on how to customize the feature.

 ## Validating requests